 Dr. Gaertner of Bliss Dental is an endodontist with significant training and experience in root canal therapy.
-He spent an additional few years after graduating from dental school receiving specialized training in root canal procedures.
+He spent an additional few years after graduating from dental school receiving specialized training in root canal procedure.
 He knows just how uncomfortable tooth pain and abscesses can be and is committed to helping each and every patient find relief.

 If you make the wise decision to trust Dr. Gaertner for your root canal procedure, you can expect him to be there for you to answer any questions or address any concerns before, during, and after treatment.
 He will ensure you feel as comfortable as possible during the procedure and serve as an invaluable dental care resource in years to come.